ivinexo1/killmeOS/README.md

 24. Before you install i386-elf-gcc just know that WSL is going to be using like 90% of your CPU
 25. `yay i386-elf-gcc` and enter 1 (for the other options just press enter)
 26. Now wait until you download i386-elf-gcc (this might take somewhere between 40 minutes to 3 hours)
+27. After it's installed you can check by `i386-elf-gcc -v`
+28. If it's installed correctly navigate to the dir of killmeOS build `'/mnt/c/Users/[your name]/Documents/GitHub/killmeOS/build'` and execute `./makeNrun.sh`
+29. Find where you have installed nasm (for example: `C:\Program Files\NASM`) and open the `nasmpath.bat` file
-27. Then go back to the QEMU folder and find a file called `qemu-system-x86_64.exe`, then copy as path
+30. Then go back to the QEMU folder and find a file called `qemu-system-x86_64.exe`, then copy as path
-28. Now back in `nasmpath.bat` enter the path to the .exe followed by boot.bin (for example: `"C:\Program Files\qemu\qemu-system-x86_64.exe" boot.bin`)
+31. Now back in `nasmpath.bat` enter `"C:\Program Files\qemu\qemu-system-x86_64.exe" -drive format=raw,file="OS.bin",index=0,if=floppy -m 128M`
+32. If you've done everything correctly you should now see a QEMU instance running killmeOS :DD